Raye

 ˆ

-The community's Recorder registers all personal funds and validates all monetary transactions in Raye.
-It has no funds of its own, and it may not disclose information to 3rd parties, including Raye's administration, unless transactions discrepancies require it.
-Via the general contact form and by adding "Recorder" above the message body, members or entities inform the Recorder of a transaction's amount and counterparty, including the CF. With the net balance necessarily amounting to zero, the Recorder applies the respective amounts to the funds of the selling and buying counterparties.
-As with all matters, Raye relies on the integrity of its people.
+The community's Recorder registers all personal and private funds and validates all monetary transactions in Raye.
+It does not hold any funds, and it may not disclose information to 3rd parties, including Raye's administration, unless transactions discrepancies require it.
+A register for your fund would have been automatically created when you became a resident, or when you registered a first transaction, or otherwise when you applied for it.
+Via the contact form and by specifying "Recorder" above the message body, parties inform the Recorder of a transaction's amount and counterparty (which could also be the CF).
+With the net balance necessarily amounting to zero, the Recorder applies the respective amounts to the funds of the selling and buying counterparties.
+As with all matters, Raye relies on the integrity of its residents and visitors.

 ˆ